 Hedera Transaction IDs are composed of the account ID submitting the transaction and the transaction valid start time in seconds.nanoseconds (

 [email protected]).
-The transaction ID for a schedule transaction will include "
+The transaction ID for a scheduled transaction will include "

-?schedule" at the end of the transaction ID which identifies the transaction as a schedule transaction i.e.
+?schedule" at the end of the transaction ID which identifies the transaction as a scheduled transaction i.e.